 Related Posts: Nepal’s Annapurna Circuit – Is It Still Worth Doing?

 When it comes to hiking and trekking, nothing comes close to Nepal!
 Age-old trails going up the various valleys of the Himalayas, the crossing of an occasional 5000-meter high pass, and the nearby presence of one or two of the fifty highest mountain peaks in the world – Nepal has it all.
 Add to the mix a well-developed trekker infrastructure and deep-rooted cultural groups with their Hindu and Buddhist rituals and architecture and you have the ingredients of an experience few if any other places can offer.

 I was last in Nepal in 2006.
 Over a two-month period that autumn I walked the Annapurna Circuit trail and spent three weeks in the Everest region on the Three Passes trek, which to my mind is the #1 long-distance trek in the world.
-As 2016 approached I was looking forward to a return visit and another great hike – but then the earthquakes of 2015 shook the country and my plans were put on hold.
+As 2016 approached I was looking forward to a return visit and another great hike – but then the earthquakes of 2015 shook the country so my plans were put on hold.
 Well, here we are three years later and I am finally set to return.
 I fly to Kathmandu via Abu Dhabi in early April.

 But where to go?
 I wanted to walk new trails and honed in on the two following possibilities, one in the Annapurna region and the other just east of it with Manaslu, the world’s eighth-highest mountain as the focal point.

 - a walk up the Nar-Phu valley and then a traverse of the Tilicho Lakes to Jomsom

 - the Manaslu Circuit with a side trip up the Tsum Valley